lejxz/lejxz/README.md

 I am a Computer Science student double-majoring in **Artificial Intelligence** and **Cybersecurity**.
 My passion and research are dedicated to **Machine Learning** and **Computer Vision**.

-- 🔭 **Current Project:** Building a real-time AR detection system using OpenCV and YOLO
+- 🔭 **Current Project:** Building a real-time AR detection system using OpenCV and YOLO.
-- 🎯 **Goal:** Contribute to the next generation of intelligent AR/VR experiences
+- 🎯 **Goal:** Contribute to the next generation of intelligent AR/VR experiences.

 ## 🚀 Current Focus